codearryaas/swift-rank/.docs/user-guide/schema-types/faq.md

   "mainEntity": [
     {
       "@type": "Question",
-      "name": "How do I install Schema Engine?", "acceptedAnswer": {
+      "name": "How do I install Swift Rank?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "To install Schema Engine: 1) Log in to your WordPress admin dashboard.
+        "text": "To install Swift Rank: 1) Log in to your WordPress admin dashboard.
 2) Navigate to Plugins → Add New..."
       }
     },
     {
       "@type": "Question",
-      "name": "Do I need Schema Engine Pro?", "acceptedAnswer": {
+      "name": "Do I need Swift Rank Pro?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Schema Engine Pro is optional.
+        "text": "Swift Rank Pro is optional.
 The free version includes essential schema types..."
       }
     },
     {